Snow Plowing/Ice Control Policy

 VI.
 HOW SNOW WILL BE PLOWED

 Snow shall be plowed in a manner so as to minimize traffic obstructions.
 The center of the roadway will be plowed first.
 The snow shall then be pushed from left to right with the discharge going onto the boulevard area of the right‑of‑way.
-It is the goal of Public Works to have the street system cleaned after a “typical” snowfall in approximately 12 hours, assuming a general plowing operation beginning at 5:00 A.M. and snowfall ending by 7:00 A.M.
+It is the goal of Public Works to have the street system cleaned after a “typical” snowfall in approximately 12 hours.
 Depending on snowfall conditions and duration of the storm, cleanup operations can widely fluctuate.

 VII.
 USE OF SAND AND SALT

-The City is concerned about the effect of sand and salt on the environment and will limit its use for that reason.
-Therefore, it is the policy of the City to utilize sand and salt mixture in the ratio of approximately 2 parts sand and 2 parts salt.
-This provides for traction, but is not intended to provide bare pavement during winter conditions.
+The City is concerned about the effect of sand and salt on the environment and will limit its use for that reason and will not require bare pavement during winter conditions on streets other than priority “A”.
 Application of the sand/salt mixture is generally limited to priority “A” routes, steep grades and high volume intersections.
-Application is limited on lower volume streets and cul‑de‑sacs.
-The City cannot be responsible for damage to grass caused by the sand/salt mixture and therefore will not make repairs or compensate residents for salt damage to turf areas in the street right‑of‑way.
+Application is limited on lower volume streets and cul‑de‑sac The City cannot be responsible for damage to grass caused by the sand/salt mixture and therefore will not make repairs or compensate residents for salt damage to turf areas in the street right‑of‑way.